rehierl/abstract-properties/07-x-abstract-properties/07-0-an-introduction/0-3-all-none-some-of.md

 ```

 If neither none-of nor all-of the nodes that can possibly be affected by an
-operation are to be included within a scope, one can assume that the scope
+operation are to be included in a scope, one can assume that the a scope may
-may only extend over the first few nodes that are subsequent to `d`.
-That is,
+only extend over the first few nodes that are subsequent to a defining node
-the operation's scope can be assumed to begin with the defining node up to
+`d`.
+That is, the operation's scope can be assumed to begin with the defining
-and including to some last node `l`.
-Based on that, a scope can be assumed
+node up to and including to some last node `l`.
+Based on that, a scope can
-to contain all-of the nodes within a certain range `[d,l]`, but none-of the
+be assumed to contain all-of the nodes within a certain range `[d,l]`, but
-nodes after that.
+none-of the nodes after that.

+* some-of := (all-of + none-of)

 This leaves one remaining question unanswered: At what point does the scope
-of an operation end, assumed that the operation is not supposed to affect
+of an operation **end**, assumed that the operation is not supposed to affect
 all-of the nodes that are subsequent to a defining node?

 Due to the above, the difficult part is on providing unambiguous defintions